SD-github21/MechaCar_Statistical_Analysis/README.md

 # Summary of Results

 ## Linear Regression to Predict MPG – Deliverable #1
-A multiple linear regression analysis was conducted to predict the mpg of MechaCar prototypes using five variables from the MechaCar_mpg.csv dataset.
+A multiple linear regression analysis was conducted to predict the mpg of MechaCar prototypes using five independent variables from the MechaCar_mpg.csv dataset.
 The below screen shots detail the full process to complete this analysis:

 ![image](https://user-images.githubusercontent.com/85533099/143725000-7056dd08-859a-45f7-8458-2cf2161391ab.png)